sacundim/tau-sigma/README.md

 ## References

 * Howe, D.A.
+2000.  ["The Total Deviation Approach to Long-Term Characterization of Frequency Stability."](http://www.tf.nist.gov/timefreq/general/pdf/1362.pdf)  *IEEE Transactions on Ultrasonics, Ferroelectrics and Frequency Control*, Vol. 47, No. 5 (Sep.
+2000).
+* Howe, D.A.
 2006.
   ["TheoH: a hybrid, high-confidence statistic that improves on the Allan deviation."](http://www.tf.nist.gov/timefreq/general/pdf/2109.pdf)
   *Metrologia* 43 (2006) S322-331.